xeokit/sdk/README.md

         return;
       }

-      // If the query succeeded, go ahead and mark whatever
+      // If the query succeeded, add the matching objects to the
-      // objects we found as selected.
-Now all the IfcWall objects
-      // in the Viewer will appear selected and glowing.
+      // application-defined "selected" style bin.

-      view.setObjectsSelected(resultObjectIds, true);
+      view.setObjectsInStyleBin("selected", resultObjectIds, true);
     })
     .catch((err) => {
         // Clean up on failure